henry-malinowski/Simple_OTP/README.md

 # Simple_OTP
-A basic CLI implimentation of a one-time-pad.
+A basic CLI implimentation of a one-time-pad XOR encryption algorithm that draws its random data from the Intel rdrand TRNG.